 At this point, everybody knows about social distancing and masks.

-They know they know what the risks are.
+They know what the risks are.

-We also know what the the options are available from Rem Disivere to Rengen, you know, make your own decision with your doctor on any of that, or hydroxychloroquine and azithromyosin and zinc.
+You know, make your own decision with your doctor on any of that or hydroxychloroquine and azithromycin and zinc.

 You know, everybody's got to make up their own mind.

-I feel like I'm like I'm like, here, here are the articles I most rely on, the ones that I think are the most valuable.
+I feel like I'm like, I'm like, here, here are the articles I most rely on, the ones that I think are the most valuable.

-Here are the studies that I think are the most valuable, and I pass them on, but ultimately people have to decide.
+Here are the studies that I think are the most valuable.

 Absolutely.